richardfreyes/freyes-template-fe-static/README.md

-# PSD Wizard Bootstrap 4 Template
+# Richard FReyes Template

-A boilerplate for Bootstrap projects using Sass 7-1 architecture and JS revealing module patterns.
+A boilerplate for static projects using Sass 7-1 architecture and JS revealing module patterns.

 ## Features